fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@sarafsaransh321/how-i-earned-240-from-a-zero-interface-53d244a231f9">-How I earned 240$ from a Zero Interface</a>

-<a href="https://medium.com/@thebugbountyhunter/review-netlas-io-for-bug-bounty-c062a87b544f">-netlas.io - a new search engine for discover, research and monitor any asset.
-It is so useful for your #bugbounty recon automation.</a>

 <a href="https://armadillophone.com/blog/acropalypse-vulnerability">-Acropalypse vulnerability reveals your screenshots</a>

 <a href="https://rloura.wordpress.com/2020/12/04/reversing-flutter-for-android-wip/">-Reverse engineering Flutter for Android + Doldrums (Doldrums is a reverse engineering tool for Flutter apps)<a href ="https://github.com/rscloura/Doldrums">Tool Link = _Doldrum Tool_</a></a>

-<a href="https://github.com/punk-security/secret-magpie-cli">-SecretMagpie is a secret detection tool that hunts out all the secrets hiding in ALL your repositories.</a>

-<a href="https://github.com/hahwul/gee">-Gee is tool of stdin to each files and stdout.
-It is similar to the tee command, but there are more functions for convenience.
-In addition, it was written as go</a>

-<a href="https://github.com/codingo/bbr">-bbr is an open source tool to aid in command line driven generation of bug bounty reports based on user provided templates.</a>

-<a href="https://oweng.medium.com/introducing-packetstreamer-distributed-packet-capture-for-cloud-native-platforms-3e7f9ac57ab1">-Introducing PacketStreamer: distributed packet capture for cloud-native platforms</a>

-<a href="https://www.dig.security/post/gcp-cloudsql-vulnerability-leads-to-internal-container-access-and-data-exposure">-GCP CloudSQL Vulnerability Leads to Internal Container Access and Data Exposure</a>

-<a href="https://blog.projectdiscovery.io/uncover/">-How to use Uncover: Quickly discover exposed hosts using multiple search engines</a>

-<a href="https://blog.projectdiscovery.io/asnmap/">-Introducing ASNMap: A Golang CLI tool for speedy reconnaissance using ASN data</a>

-<a href="https://github.com/dwisiswant0/go-dork">-Go Dork.
-The fastest dork scanner written in Go</a>

-<a href="https://github.com/s0md3v/uro">-uro - declutters url lists for crawling/pentesting</a>

-<a href="https://github.com/google/clusterfuzzlite">-ClusterFuzzLite - Simple continuous fuzzing that runs in CI</a>

-<a href="https://github.com/carlospolop/Gorks">-Gorks : Google Dorks finally made easy to run without hiding.</a>

-<a href="https://blog.grimm-co.com/2021/11/escalating-xss-to-sainthood-with-nagios.html">-Escalating XSS to Sainthood with Nagios</a>

-<a href="https://github.com/mosajjal/dnsmonster">-Passive DNS Capture/Monitoring Framework</a>

-<a href="https://technicalsurendra.medium.com/command-injection-all-in-one-blog-52591ad750df">-Command Injection — All in one Blog</a>

-<a href="https://research.securitum.com/fail2ban-remote-code-execution/">-fail2ban – Remote Code Execution</a>

-<a href="https://manasharsh.medium.com/how-gopher-works-in-escalating-ssrfs-ce6e5459b630">How Gopher works in escalating SSRFs</a>

-<a href="https://github.com/dwisiswant0/ppfuzz?tag=v1.0.0">-Prototype Pollution Fuzzer</a>

-<a href="https://github.com/Sachin-v3rma/Astra">-Astra finds urls, endpoints, aws buckets, api keys, tokens, etc from a given url/s</a>

-<a href="https://github.com/projectdiscovery/cloudlist">-Cloudlist is a tool for listing Assets from multiple Cloud Providers</a>

-<a href="https://github.com/as0ler/r2flutch">-r2flutch - tool to decrypt iOS apps using r2frida</a>

-<a href="https://shahjerry33.medium.com/shodan-dorks-the-gods-eye-f224f9b3984f">-Shodan Dorks - The God’s Eye</a>

-<a href="https://github.com/musana/mx-takeover">-mx-takeover focuses DNS MX records and detects misconfigured MX records.</a>